Checklist: Essential Steps to Sell an Inherited Property in Georgia

 1) Understand the Probate Process

-If probate is required, you’ll need to file with your county’s probate court.
-It can take up to 12 months in Georgia.
-If the property is in a trust or was jointly owned, probate might not be necessary.
+If probate is required, you will need to file with your county’s probate court.
+In Georgia, this process can take up to 12 months.
+However, if the property is held in a trust or was jointly owned with rights of survivorship, probate might not be necessary.

-Pro Tip: Talk to a probate attorney early to avoid costly mistakes or delays during the sale.
+Pro Tip: Talk to a probate attorney early to avoid costly mistakes and delays during the sale.

 2) Gather Essential Documents